Skip to main content

 Biden-Harris Administration Announces $63 Million to Advance Battery Recycling and Smart Manufacturing

-| Department of Energy (DOE), Executive Office of the President | Advanced Manufacturing, Recycling, Small and Medium-sized Manufacturers, Technology
+| Department of Energy (DOE), Executive Office of the President | Office of Manufacturing and Energy Supply Chains (MESC) | Advanced Manufacturing, Energy Efficiency, Recycling, Small and Medium-sized Manufacturers, Smart Manufacturing, Technology

 The U.S. Department of Energy (DOE) today announced the availability of up to $63 million to enable state and local governments to expand battery recycling and modernize American manufacturing by making cutting edge technologies like advanced sensors and modeling more accessible to small- and medium-sized manufacturers.